COVID-19 advice for corporate occupiers

 Whilst most commercial leases will have a rent suspension provision which is triggered when the premises are incapable of beneficial use/occupation, these clauses are typically linked to physical damage or destruction to the property (e.g. where a fire destroys the property), being in turn tied to the landlord’s building insurance cover for rent in such circumstances.
 So, whilst this is something to check (along with insurance policies generally), such clauses are unlikely to apply to the present situation.

 The Government has now extended the statutory moratorium to include a ban on commercial landlords from issuing statutory demands and winding-up petitions against tenant companies unable to pay rent and other sums under the lease due to the impact of coronavirus.
 Whilst a landlord can still present a winding up petition against a tenant company, under the new measures the petition must first be reviewed by the court to determine why the company is unable to pay its debts.
 If the court is satisfied that the inability of the tenant to pay the rent relates to the coronavirus, the petition will be dismissed.
-The ban also extends to landlords exercising Commercial Rent Arrears Recovery (CRAR) unless they are owed 189 days of unpaid rent.
+The ban also extends to landlords exercising Commercial Rent Arrears Recovery (CRAR).

 It should be noted, however, that while landlords are urged to give their tenants the breathing space needed, the Government has called on tenants to pay rent where they can afford it.
 Indeed, if a tenant fails to pay rent, the landlord will still have its other remedies available to enforce the debt against the tenant, including issuing a court claim, drawing down on a rent deposit and enforcing against a guarantor.

 Of course, whether a landlord would take any of these steps in the current situation is a different matter.
 We turn to that below.